 Our school is an important part of Tayvallich and the wider community.
 We regularly integrate the work of local groups into our curriculum and use two way partnerships to enhance learning and the work of our partners.
-We have worked closely with Taynish Nature reserve, Scottish National Heritage, Historic Scotland and Kilmartin House Museum to promote their work and enhance learning.
+We have worked closely with Taynish Natur Reserve, NatureScot, Heart of Argyll Wildlife, Argyll Hope Spot and Kilmartin Museum to promote their work and enhance learning and wellbeing.